2004 Ba'kelalan by-election: Nomination of candidates

 With rumours spreading that BN would win the by-election on the nomination day, a Lun Bawang lawyer based in Kuching named Baru Bian unexpectedly offered himself as an independent candidate to campaign against BN on the day before the nomination day.
 Baru was a Parti Bansa Dayak Sarawak (PBDS) supreme council member.
 He resigned from PBDS and made a press statement that he would contest as an independent because PBDS, as a member of the BN coalition, cannot contest against each other.
 Unlike BN, Baru Bian relied on his previous record on defending Native Customary Rights (NCR) cases against property developers in court.
-He is well-known in the Lun Bawang community because of his strong principles and exceptional faith.
+He is well known in the Lun Bawang community because of his strong principles and exceptional faith.
 Baru Bian decided to contest in the last minute because of requests by certain Ba'kelalan residents to represent them.
 He also noted that a considerable number of the Ba'kelalan residents did not favour Nelson Balang.
 Baru previously contested against PBB's Awang Tengah Ali Hassan at Lawas constituency under PBDS ticket but lost.
 Baru Bian is the cousin of Nelson Balang.
 Baru was also a senior pastor of Borneo Evangelical Mission (BEM) church.

 Another independent candidate named Wilson Lio Apoi also expressed interests in contesting in this election.
 He claimed that he obtained support from Bario and Lawas.
 However, his nominating paper was rejected by returning officer.
 Other candidates such as Frank Samuel Agong, and Mohamed Brahim also had their nomination papers rejected due to technical errors.
 Sarawak National Party (SNAP) was an opposition party.
 It declined to reveal its own list of possible candidates.
 The party then decided to withdraw from contesting in this by-election a few days before the nomination day.
 Meanwhile, Sarawak Democratic Action Party (DAP) refused to involve in this by-election.
 Sarawak DAP chairman Wong Ho Leng opined that a different kind of voice is needed to break the BN dominance in Sarawak politics.

 Election campaign issues

 Barisan Nasional

 Sarawak BN has always been campaigning on the platform of developing Ba'kelalan and improve the region's socioeconomic status.
 The BN candidate Nelson Balang stated that he will continue to bring development to Ba'kelalan.
-These includes better electricity, water supply, and roads to the constituents.
+This includes better electricity, water supply, and roads to the constituents.
 Alfred Jabu Numpang, the Sarawak deputy chief minister told the Ba'kelalan voters that only BN can bring to development to them.
 Meanwhile, a senior minister in the Sarawak cabinet Awang Tengah Ali Hassan stated that an independent candidate will not be able to bring any changes to Ba'kelalan.
-Under previous state assemblyman Judson Sakai, Ba'kelalan had slightly better road access and electricity supply although the some road sare still inaccesible by small vehicles.
+Under previous state assemblyman Judson Sakai, Ba'kelalan had slightly better road access and electricity supply although the some road sare still inaccessible by small vehicles.
 BN also hired four-wheel drives to bring voters to polling stations.

 BN also announced that they Ba'kelalan would be developed as a tourism destination.
 Meanwhile, Awang Tengah announced that a RM 76 million water supply project would be implemented soon in this region.